CS326-Team-E/knapsack/docs/Jingshu_Meng_submission_02.md

 In addition, I extended map.html from the base template.

-Lastly, I gave the video presentation.
-I made the slides and did the recording and video editing.
-My teammates helped with proofreading and gave valuable advices.
+Lastly, I presented in the video to talk about the data model diagram.
+Jacob and William helped with the rest.